rohitsanj/doex/CONTRIBUTING.md

-# So You Want to Contribute to doe!
+# So You Want to Contribute to doex!

-We welcome all contributions to doe both large and small.
+We welcome all contributions to doex both large and small.
 We encourage you to join our community.

 ## Our Community Values